tabreturn/tabreturn.github.io/_posts/2020-11-01-a_quick_intro_to_blender_creative_coding--part_3_of_3.md

 print(bar.greeting)
 {% endhighlight %}

-My blender (.blend) file, *foo.py*, and *bar.py* are all saved in the same folder; the `dir` variable points to that location, which is appended to the `sys.path` so that I can import any python files in the folder.
-If I change the `greeting` value in *bar.py*, the `print()` line will print the updated value.
-But, only because I've included an `importlib.reload(bar)` line.
+My blender (.blend) file, *foo.py*, and *bar.py* are all saved in the same folder; the `dir` variable points to that location.
+The `dir` path is appended to the `sys.path` so that I can import any python files in the folder.
+If I change the `greeting` value in *bar.py*, the `print()` line will print the updated value---but, only because I've included an `importlib.reload(bar)` line.

 **You can use pip (the de-facto Python package installer)** for managing 3rd party packages, but you should use the version included with Blender.
 Here's a demonstration for installing the [*cowsay*](https://pypi.org/project/cowsay/) package.

- First, open your terminal and `cd` to your Blender install, then `cd` into the `2.83` directory therein (or whatever version number is applicable).
-Now enter the following lines one after the other:
+ First, open your terminal and `cd` to your Blender install directory, then `cd` into the *2.83* directory therein (or whatever version number is applicable).
+Now enter line 1, hit return, then enter line 2 and return:

 ```
 1. python/bin/python3.7m python/lib/python3.7/ensurepip